ryanjustindejesus/Enabling-Microsoft-Defender-for-Cloud/README.md

 <h1>Enabling Microsoft Defender for Cloud</h1>
-This tutorial outlines the configuration for Microsoft Defender for Cloud
+- <b>This tutorial outlines the configuration of Microsoft Defender for Cloud</b>

 <h2>Environments and Technologies Used</h2>